Deathbed conversion: John Wayne

 American actor and filmmaker John Wayne, according to his son Patrick and his grandson Matthew Muñoz, who was a priest in the California Diocese of Orange, converted to Roman Catholicism shortly before his death.
-Muñoz stated that Wayne expressed a degree of regret about not becoming a Catholic earlier in life, explaining "that was one of the sentiment he expressed before he passed on," blaming "a busy life."
+Muñoz stated that Wayne expressed a degree of regret about not becoming a Catholic earlier in life, explaining "that was one of the sentiment he expressed before he passed on,"blaming" a busy life."

 Alleged deathbed conversions

 Charles Darwin

 After Charles Darwin died, rumours spread that he had converted to Christianity on his deathbed.
 His children denied this occurred.

 One famous example is Charles Darwin's deathbed conversion in which it was claimed (in 1915) by Lady Hope that Darwin said:

 "How I wish I had not expressed my theory of evolution as I have done."
 He went on to say that he would like her to gather a congregation since he "would like to speak to them of Christ Jesus and His salvation, being in a state where he was eagerly savoring the heavenly anticipation of bliss."

 Lady Hope's story was printed in the Boston Watchman Examiner.
 The story spread, and the claims were republished as late as October 1955 in the Reformation Review and in the Monthly Record of the Free Church of Scotland in February 1957.

 Lady Hope's story is not supported by Darwin's children.
 Darwin's son Francis Darwin accused her of lying, saying that "Lady Hope's account of my father's views on religion is quite untrue.
 I have publicly accused her of falsehood, but have not seen any reply."
-Darwin's daughter Henrietta Litchfield also called the story a fabrication, saying "I was present at his deathbed.
+Darwin's daughter Henrietta Litchfield also called the story a fabrication, saying:"I was present at his deathbed.
 Lady Hope was not present during his last illness, or any illness.
 I believe he never even saw her, but in any case she had no influence over him in any department of thought or belief.
-He never recanted any of his scientific views, either then or earlier.
+He never recanted any of his scientific views, [n]either then or earlier.
 We think the story of his conversion was fabricated in the U.S.A.
 The whole story has no foundation whatever."